-An article in the Economist magazine from earlier in this year entitled, ‘The Next Generation‘ explores the changing fortunes of the Caribbean community in the UK.
+An article in the Economist magazine entitled, ‘The Next Generation‘ explores the changing fortunes of the Caribbean community in the UK.

 And it’s an interesting read!
 Not least because at my recent constellations workshop, there were some wonderful people who stepped up and challenged themselves to look at an extremely difficult subject, Caribbean people in the Diaspora and their relationship to one another.